This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 In some scenarios, an app on your Mac may stop responding altogether, preventing you from closing it in the methods mentioned above.
 So, if you can’t quit the app normally, you’ll have to use Force Quit to close the app.

 To Force Quit an app, start by launching the Force Quit.
+It is also known as kill a program in mac.
 If you prefer keyboard shortcuts, simply press Command + Option + Esc.

 Select the app you want to quit and click “Force Quit.”